 What are the Benefits and Risks of Taking Birth Control Pills?

 There are many benefits to using the birth control pill as a means of pregnancy prevention.
 It's convenient, usually covered by your insurance, and has few side effects for most women.
-There are important risks to understand as well, including your risk if you smoke, are older or have other serious medical risks, like a history of breast cancer or serious blood clots.
+There are important risks to understand as well, including your risk if you smoke, are older or have other serious medical risks, like a history of breast cancer, blood clots or migraines with auras.

 - Cigarette smoking increases the risk of serious cardiovascular events from combination oral contraceptives (COC) use.
 This risk increases with age, particularly in women over 35 years of age, and with the number of cigarettes smoked.